romilan24/romilan24/README.md

 Follow for more on Energy, Machine Learning, Deep Learning.
 Let me know if interested in collaborating on any projects.

 ## Project To Do list:
-- Spotify API playlist Recommender system
+- Spotify API playlist Recommender system (will post this soon)
-- Solar, Wind, Storage capacity forecasts
+- Solar, Wind, Storage capacity forecasts (will use Open Meteo API [!(https://github.com/romilan24/multi-param-open-meteo))])
 - RAG application (Langchain + Chroma)
 - Reinforecement Learning app
 - Time Series forecast w/ Transformers